 6. The Egyptian Mau is one of the few naturally spotted domestic cat.
 The unique markings in this cat were not created through human manipulation, they are all natural.

 Egyptian Mau is a truly exceptional cat breed.
 As one of the few naturally spotted house cats who is also the fastest one, this cat takes exotic to the whole new level.
-With their chirpy and happy personalities, gracious looks and ghostly elegance, the Egyptian Maus are heartbreakingly beautiful and lovable cats.
 This article, nor any other, could ever do justice to the unique beauty of this cat and the dazzling sparkle of their green eyes.